 Avoid These Areas – Never put essential oils in your eyes, inside ear canal, or up nose.
 However, you may apply oils around the eye bone in a C shape, on ear cartilage and behind ear bone, or diffuse essential oils.

 Dilution – Use a carrier oil such as fractionated coconut oil when applying essential oils topically to avoid skin sensitization.

 Safe Storage – The majority of all adverse reactions to essential oils by children have been as a direct result of accidental overdose and ingestion in large amounts.
 Keep out of reach of children.
 Use child proof safety caps.

 Using The Hot Oils

-Perhaps you’ve heard of the “hot” oils sometimes referred to at doTERRA.
+Perhaps you’ve heard of the “hot” oils sometimes referred to.
 These are the oils we label as “dilute” or sometimes as “sensitive.”
 But the term “hot” oil comes from the sensation they give if used topically.
 These so-named hot oils can give you a burning sensation when used on the skin, or a spicy burning sensation when taken internally.
 These oils include:

-Keep in mind, this is not an exhaustive list of hot oils, especially if you are using oil blends or brands other than doTERRA.
+Keep in mind, this is not an exhaustive list of hot oils, especially if you are using other oil blends or brands.
 For any oils that have the potential to cause skin sensitivity, it is always wise to keep these out of reach of children, consult your physician if you are pregnant or under a doctor's care, and avoid contact with the eyes, inner ears, face, and sensitive areas.